10-3-pursuit/project-startup-challenge-fullstack/README.md

 ### Frontend Requirements:

+1. One teammate should `fork` the [react-basic-starter](https://github.com/10-3-pursuit/react-basic-starter) and all other teammates should clone that teammates repo.

 1. The frontend application should be successfully deployed to the web using netlify.com.
 To enable page refreshing, you will need to add an extra file called \_redirects.
 Please take a look at the [Netlify Deployment Resources](https://github.com/10-3-pursuit/10-3-resources/blob/main/netlify-deployment.md) for the solution, explanation and resources.

 1. Your frontend repository should have a readme.md file with: